Brazilians: Ancestry of Brazilians

 The first inhabitants of what would become Brazil were people whose ancestry can be traced back to Asian populations that crossed the Bering Strait, passing from Siberia to the Americas.
-There are indications of the presence indigenous peoples in the current Brazilian territory dating from 16,000 BC. in Lagoa Santa (Minas Gerais), from 14,200 BC. in Rio Claro (São Paulo) and from 12,770 BC. in Ibicuí (Rio Grande do Sul).
-It is difficult to pinpoint the number of Native Americans that were living in present-day Brazil in 1500, with estimates varying between 1 and 5 million.
+There are indications of the presence of indigenous peoples in the current Brazilian territory dating from 16,000 BC in Lagoa Santa, from 14,200 BC in Rio Claro and from 12,770 BC in Ibicuí (Rio Grande do Sul).
+Estimates of the number of Native Americans that were living in present-day Brazil in 1500 vary between 1 and 5 million.
 They were divided into two major language families: Macro-Jê and Macro-Tupi.
 With the arrival of the Portuguese in present-day Brazil, in 1500, a significant part of the indigenous population perished, mainly due to contamination by Eurasian diseases to which the Indians had no biological immunity, such as smallpox, measles, yellow fever or flu.
 In most cases, these contaminations were involuntary; however, there are also reports of intentional infection.
 Despite this, millions of Brazilians have indigenous ancestry.
 In Brazilian history, the practice of "cunhadismo" was very common; it was an ancient indigenous practice of incorporating strangers into their community, through the delivery of indigenous girls as wives.
 In this context, many Portuguese settlers had relationships with indigenous women, whose descendants make up a large part of the current Brazilian population.

 The European ancestry of Brazilians is mainly Portuguese.
 Between 1500 and 1822, Brazil was a Portuguese colony and the number of Portuguese who emigrated to Brazil, during this period, is estimated at between 500,000 and 700,000.
-According to IBGE, in the first two centuries of colonization (16th Century – 17th Century), 100,000 Portuguese emigrated to Brazil.
-However, according to research by historians James Horn and Philip D. Morgan, the number would have been much higher, 250,000.
+According to the IBGE, 100,000 Portuguese emigrated to Brazil in the first two centuries of colonization.
+Historians James Horn and Philip D. Morgan estimate this number to be much higher at 250,000.
 At that time, Brazil was the largest producer of sugar in the world (specifically the northeastern captaincies of Pernambuco and Bahia), and this economic growth attracted many Portuguese immigrants.
 However, it was in the 18th century that the greatest number of Portuguese arrived in colonial Brazil.
 According to the IBGE, 600,000 Portuguese emigrated to Brazil, between 1701 and 1760.
 James Horn and Philip D. Morgan pointed to smaller numbers: 250,000 between 1700 and 1760 and 105,000 between 1760 and 1820.
 Celso Furtado estimated, for the entire 18th century, that between 300,000 and 500,000 Portuguese arrived in Brazil.
 Maria Luiza Marcilio pointed to an intermediate number: 400,000.
 Considering that Portugal only had 2 million inhabitants in 1700, it was a mass emigration.
 The reason for this mass emigration lies in the discovery of gold in Minas Gerais, which led to a period of economic prosperity not only in the Minas Gerais region, but also on the Brazilian coast.